 Perhaps a slightly unconventional choice from Landor Associates creative director Ben Marshall: Scotland's finest, Irn-Bru.
 "Looking beyond its distinctive neon-ginger aesthetic and brilliant straplines, why is it one of the few markets that outsells Coca-Cola?" he poses.
 "Because it's part of the Scots' outlook.
 The challenger.
 It will always be this."

-If any brand has nailed global ubiquity, it's Coke.
+If any of the top brands have nailed global ubiquity, it's Coke.
 "It's a shining example of continual evolution, as relevant and desirable today as it was over a century ago," believes Kieren Thorpe.
 And the highly distinctive script logotype has remained a constant throughout its lifetime - compare that to bitter rival Pepsi's multiple radical rebrands.

-What do you think of our experts' choices?
-Did they miss your favourite brand?
+What do you think of our experts' choice of top brands?
+Did they miss your favourite?
 Let us know your views in the comments below!